imxrt-rs/imxrt-hal/CONTRIBUTING.md

 cargo check --target thumbv7em-none-eabihf
 ```

-### SVD Patches

-To modify the RAL, you'll need to describe your change as an SVD patch.
-If you'd like to add patches to the i.MX RT SVD files, learn about [svdtools](https://github.com/stm32-rs/svdtools).
-Use some of the existing SVD patches as a guide.

 ### Testing

 Our CI system ensures that the RAL and HAL(s) build for all processor variants.
 But, we can't automatically test against hardware!
 To test your changes on hardware, you'll need to test the RAL and the HAL(s) using another project, like a Rust BSP crate.
-Some BSP crates that use the `imxrt1062-hal` include
+Some BSP crates that use the `imxrt1060-hal` include

 - [the `imxrt1060evk-bsp` crate](https://github.com/imxrt-rs/imxrt1060evk-bsp)
 - [the `teensy4-bsp` crate](https://github.com/mciantyre/teensy4-rs)